Transponder: Optical communications

-As a result, difference in transponder functionality also might influence the functional description of related optical modules like transceivers and muxponders.
+As a result, differences in transponder functionality also might influence the functional description of related optical modules like transceivers and muxponders.

 Aviation

 Another type of transponder occurs in identification friend or foe (IFF) systems in military aviation and in air traffic control secondary surveillance radar (beacon radar) systems for general aviation and commercial aviation.

 Primary radar works best with large all-metal aircraft, but not so well on small, composite aircraft.
 Its range is also limited by terrain and rain or snow and also detects unwanted objects such as automobiles, hills and trees.
 Furthermore, it cannot always estimate the altitude of an aircraft.
 Secondary radar overcomes these limitations but it depends on a transponder in the aircraft to respond to interrogations from the ground station to make the plane more visible.

 Depending on the type of interrogation, the transponder sends back a transponder code (or "squawk code", Mode A) or altitude information (Mode C) to help air traffic controllers to identify the aircraft and to maintain separation between planes.
 Another mode called Mode S (Mode Select) is designed to help avoiding over-interrogation of the transponder (having many radars in busy areas) and to allow automatic collision avoidance.
 Mode S transponders are backward compatible with Modes A and C. Mode S is mandatory in controlled airspace in many countries.
 Some countries have also required, or are moving toward requiring, that all aircraft be equipped with Mode S, even in uncontrolled airspace.
 However, in the field of general aviation there have been objections to these moves, because of the cost, size, limited benefit to the users in uncontrolled airspace, and, in the case of balloons and gliders, the power requirements during long flights.

-Transponders are used on some military aircraft to ensure ground personnel can verify the functionality of a missile’s flight termination system prior to launch.
-Such radar enhancing transponders are needed as the enclosed weapon bays on modern aircraft interfere with prelaunch, flight termination system verification performed by range safety personnel during training test launches.
+Transponders are used on some military aircraft to ensure ground personnel can verify the functionality of a missile's flight termination system prior to launch.
+Such radar-enhancing transponders are needed as the enclosed weapon bays on modern aircraft interfere with prelaunch, flight termination system verification performed by range safety personnel during training test launches.
 The transponders re-radiate the signals allowing for much longer communication distances.